 In fact, downsizer contributions can be made in addition to any concessional and non-concessional super contributions you may be eligible to make.

 4. Downsizer contributions aren’t subject to the $1.7m total super balance restriction

-While you can’t make non-concessional contributions into your super at all if your total super balance is $1.7 million or above as at 30 June of the previous financial year, this rule doesn’t apply to downsizer contributions.
+You usually can’t make non-concessional contributions into your super if your total super balance is $1.7 million or above as at 30 June of the previous financial year.
+But this rule doesn’t apply to downsizer contributions.

 5. There are no requirements to buy a new home